FocusThen/gamea/docs/api/systems/particles.md

 ## Overview

 The Particles system manages visual effects like jump smoke, landing effects, dash effects, and walking particles.
 It uses anim8 for sprite animations and provides a simple interface for creating effects.
+Additionally, it supports custom rectangular particle effects for teleportation, death explosions, and spawn animations.

 ## Class: `particles`